calebg94/elaris_player_notes/2-Campaign/Sol'Vareth Encounters/Altar of Vowfire.md

 #### Pre-Ritual
 - As the scale begins to float, Varnok emerges from the shadow of a pillar, almost pained as the light shines from the sun and scale:

-    > “What vow would you carry through fire?
-Reveal the promise that binds your spirit.”
+    > _“What vow would you carry through fire?
+Reveal the promise that binds your spirit.
+Which among you can stand with your convictions?”_

+- Three fiery runes appear on the altar
 - Let players **nominate each other** to speak their vows.

 #### Ritual